lem0nSec/Alcatraz/src/README.md

-Alcatraz calls LocalAlloc to reserve space for kernel32AddressTable in the heap.
+Alcatraz calls LocalAlloc to reserve space for kernel32AddressTable.
 104 bytes are initialized to zero because the number of function addresses will be 13 (each function is a QWORD, so 8\*13 = 104).
 Before calling LocalAlloc, the GetProcAddress address is retrieved by manually parsing the Kernel32.dll IMAGE\_DATA\_EXPORT\_DIRECTORY (credit goes to Dennis Babkin from this original blogpost https://dennisbabkin.com/blog/?t=how-to-implement-getprocaddress-in-shellcode for how to dinamycally resolve GetProcAddress).
 Then the address of each kernel32AddressTable entry (including LocalAlloc) is retrieved by calling GetProcAddress (stored in r13).